 Ah, dear Reader, delighted to see you!

-We continue on with a few tales of inspiration, tidbits I’ve read and collected from just about everywhere, anything that can get the creative juices boiling and the Muse over-excited…
+The Cigar of Wooden Shoes is of a circuitous origin; we continue on with a few tales of inspiration, tidbits I’ve read, and collected from just about everywhere, anything that can get the creative juices boiling and the Muse over-excited…

 Many are from my Mom’s writing and calligraphy – we’ll get into that more a little farther down the road, but in the meantime…